Ojosticka/My-Udacity-Data-Analyst-ND/Project_3/Readme.md

 For every question asked in this phase, I followed the "question - visualization - observation" framework.

 The Explanatory code file majorly had just the important observations gotten from the exploratory phase, and cleaner visualizations.
 This was in turn converted into a slideshow that can be found embedded in the project, file name - "Data_Viz_Part2.slides".
+This might not be visible from Github as complaint of file size might occur, try cloning into a local repo and viewing directly on a browser.

 ### Dependencies/Libraries